Storage

 Storage Clusters

-Sidero Labs recommends having separate disks (apart from the Talos install disk) to be used for storage.
+Sidero Labs recommends having separate disks (separate from the Talos install disk) dedicated for storage.

 Redundancy, scaling capabilities, reliability, speed, maintenance load, and ease of use are all factors you must consider when managing your own storage.

-Running a storage cluster can be a very good choice when managing your own storage, and there are two projects we recommend, depending on your situation.
+Running a storage cluster can be a very good choice when managing your own storage.
+The following projects are known to work with Talos Linux and provide good options, depending on your situation.

-Please note that most people should never use mount-many semantics.
+Please note that most people should not use mount-many semantics.
 NFS is pervasive because it is old and easy, not because it is a good idea.
-While it may seem like a convenience at first, there are all manner of locking, performance, change control, and reliability concerns inherent in any mount-many situation, so we strongly recommend you avoid this method.
+There are all manner of locking, performance, change control, and reliability concerns inherent in any mount-many situation, so we strongly recommend you avoid this method.

 Rook/Ceph

-Ceph is the grandfather of open source storage clusters.
-It is big, has a lot of pieces, and will do just about anything.
-It scales better than almost any other system out there, open source or proprietary, being able to easily add and remove storage over time with no downtime, safely and easily.
-It comes bundled with RadosGW, an S3-compatible object store; CephFS, a NFS-like clustered filesystem; and RBD, a block storage system.
+Ceph is a mature open source storage system, that can provide almost any type of storage.
+It scales well, and enables the operator to easily add and remove storage with no downtime.
+It comes bundled with an S3-compatible object store; CephFS, a NFS-like clustered filesystem; and RBD, a block storage system.

-With the help of Rook, the vast majority of the complexity of Ceph is hidden away by a very robust operator, allowing you to control almost everything about your Ceph cluster from fairly simple Kubernetes CRDs.
+With the help of Rook, the vast majority of the complexity of Ceph is hidden away, allowing you to control almost everything about your Ceph cluster from fairly simple Kubernetes CRDs.

-Ceph can be rather slow for small clusters.
-It relies heavily on CPUs and massive parallelisation to provide good cluster performance, so if you don’t have much of those dedicated to Ceph, it is not going to be well-optimised for you.
-Also, if your cluster is small, just running Ceph may eat up a significant amount of the resources you have available.
+However, Ceph can be rather slow for small clusters.
+It relies heavily on CPUs and massive parallelization for performance.
+If your cluster is small, just running Ceph may eat up a significant amount of the resources you have available.

 Troubleshooting Ceph can be difficult if you do not understand its architecture.
-There are lots of acronyms and the documentation assumes a fair level of knowledge.
 There are very good tools for inspection and debugging, but this is still frequently seen as a concern.

 OpenEBS Mayastor replicated storage